teadrinker/hipster-pixel/README.md

 ## Rendering issues

-Depending on browser and canvas implementation, issues can range from minor to severe.
+It would be complex (and computationally heavy) to treat the entire drawing as a polygon which we do union/subtraction on.

-It would be complex (and computationally heavy) to treat the entire drawing as a polygon which we do union/subtraction on, so instead, we split the drawing into rows, drawing each separately.
-And the core issue is that the transitions between the rows are never seamless.
+Instead, we split the drawing into rows, drawing each separately.
+The core problem is that the transitions between the rows are never seamless.
-But in many cases the grid and the background noise helps to make them less noticable.
+In many cases the grid and the background noise helps to make them less noticable, but depending on browser and canvas implementations, rendering issues can range from minor to severe.

 A shader/gpu based renderer would be much faster and more robust, but for svg export you would still a separate vertex based backend.